stephsuber/renci-website/src/content/news/features/2010/12/16_irods-2011-user-group-meeting/index.md

 ---
 <p><a href="https://www.renci.org/wp-content/uploads/2010/12/irods-story-img.jpg"><img class="alignright size-full wp-image-6572" title="Data Intensive Cyber Environments Center (DICE Center) at the University of North Carolina at Chapel Hill" src="https://www.renci.org/wp-content/uploads/2010/12/irods-story-img.jpg" alt="" width="630" height="360" /></a></p>

-<p>The Data Intensive Cyber Environments Center (DICE Center) at the University of North Carolina at Chapel Hill will hold the third annual User Group Meeting for iRODS, the Integrated Rule-Oriented Data System, on “Sustainable Policy-Based Data Management, Sharing, and Preservation.”</p>
+<p>The Data Intensive Cyber Environments Center (DICE Center) at the University of North Carolina at Chapel Hill will hold the third annual User Group Meeting for iRODS, the Integrated Rule-Oriented Data System, on "Sustainable Policy-Based Data Management, Sharing, and Preservation."</p>

-<p>The meeting is cosponsored by RENCI and will be held February 17 - 18, 2011, at RENCI’s Europa Center headquarters in Chapel Hill.<!--more--></p>
+<p>The meeting is cosponsored by RENCI and will be held February 17 - 18, 2011, at RENCI's Europa Center headquarters in Chapel Hill.</p>

 <p>The user meeting is an opportunity for the growing iRODS community to participate in sessions on applications of iRODS, discuss sustainability initiatives, and learn about new planned technology development.
-The sessions are all focused on helping users implement and extend the new paradigm of sustainable policy-based data management for the sharing and preservation of today’s diverse and rapidly growing digital data collections.</p>
+The sessions are all focused on helping users implement and extend the new paradigm of sustainable policy-based data management for the sharing and preservation of today's diverse and rapidly growing digital data collections.</p>

 <p>Meeting organizers invite papers and posters on applications of iRODS, client interfaces, integration examples, and more, with submissions due January 17, 2011.
 More information on the meeting, the call for papers and posters, and registration is available on the iRODS wiki.</p>

-<p>iRODS is advanced open source data grid technology for creating shareable “virtual” digital data collections, which can range from personal collections to the largest scales—petabytes of data with hundreds of millions of files—and span sites distributed across the hall or around the globe.</p>
+<p>iRODS is advanced open source data grid technology for creating shareable "virtual" digital data collections, which can range from personal collections to the largest scales—petabytes of data with hundreds of millions of files—and span sites distributed across the hall or around the globe.</p>

 <p>The iRODS User Meeting will bring together users new to iRODS who want to learn how to get the most out of the advanced technology with others already using iRODS and developers in the open source project.</p>